mdrakibulislam-zero/WebQuizApp/README.md

 ## Web Quiz App:
 This is a simple quiz app based on Web which made with HTML, CSS and JavaScript.
-It's able to count your score.
+It's able to count scores.

 ## Outcome: